REM Sleep Behavior Disorder

 REM is a medically treatable condition.
 Medications are prescribed for REM are based on symptoms.

-In addition to medication, it's important to make adjustments to you or your loved ones bedroom or sleep environment by removing potentially dangerous objects and placing your mattress in a safe place or surround with cushions to protect against injuries.
+In addition to medication, it's important to make adjustments to the bedroom or sleep environment by removing potentially dangerous objects and placing your mattress in a safe place or surrounded with cushions to protect against injuries.

 During treatment you are advised to maintain a normal sleep schedule.